inforlife/process/issues.md

 Once a team member acknowledges the existence of the new issue, he adds the `addressed` label.
 In this way, we can calculate the response time to each Issue.

+As soon as a new defect is confirmed, the team member who verified it notifies all the users about it.
+When possible, a temporary workaround should be provided.
+Then, he adds the `notified` label to the Issue.
+The label allows us to keep track of the time elapsed between the notification and release of the fix.

 We have divided GitHub Issues into the five categories below.

 - [Features](https://inforlife.github.io/process/issues/features.html)